 Select examples of the types of projects we frequently conduct are listed below.

 Environmental Monitoring Programs – CanNorth is an industry leader in Environmental Monitoring Programs and Environmental Performance Reporting to fulfill provincial and federal licensing requirements for mining operations.
 We also provide on-site environmental monitoring and auditing services to ensure regulatory compliance.
-Client examples include Cameco Corporation, AREVA Resources Canada Inc., K+S Potash Canada, Saskatchewan Ministry of Highways and Infrastructure, SaskPower, and SaskEnergy.
+Client examples include Cameco Corporation, Orano Canada Inc., K+S Potash Canada, Saskatchewan Ministry of Highways and Infrastructure, SaskPower, and SaskEnergy.

-Risk Assessment – CanNorth provides a full range of capabilities in human health and ecological risk assessments for a variety of sectors including mining operations, contaminated and industrial sites, power generation (natural gas and nuclear), and public health.
-This includes experience in the assessment of metals, petroleum hydrocarbon compounds, persistent organic pollutants, volatile organics, emerging contaminants, and radiation as well as specialized expertise in water and sediment quality modelling.
+Risk Assessment – CanNorth provides a full range of services in human health and ecological risk assessments for a variety of sectors including mining operations, contaminated and industrial sites, power generation (natural gas and nuclear), and public health.
+This includes experience in the assessment of metals, petroleum hydrocarbon compounds, persistent organic pollutants, volatile organics, emerging contaminants, and radiation, as well as specialized expertise in water and sediment quality modelling.

 Environmental Screening – Every project begins with identification of issues that may pose project constraints during construction and operation.
 CanNorth completes thorough desktop screenings to identify species at risk, vegetation community, wetlands, fisheries, heritage resources, soil stability, existing level of disturbance, and any other environmental features that are unique to a project area.
 Site visits are used to verify desktop studies.
 Client examples include SaskTel and Saskatchewan Ministry of Highways and Infrastructure.

 Soil Survey and Assessment – CanNorth completes specialized soil surveys and assessments to provide information for reclamation activities and best management practices.
 We also complete soil, biological, physical, and chemical (including nutrient) sampling.
-Recommendations are provided for project routing, access, and site maintenance, and develop site-specific erosion and sediment control programs.
+Recommendations are provided for project routing, access, and site maintenance, and developing site-specific erosion and sediment control programs.